 As these boneless chicken thighs are being cooked, the smell of sesame oil and garlic makes you so hungry that you just can’t wait till they are ready.
 Thankfully, it they take just minutes to cook.
 The thighs come out tender and succulent, and go well with a variety of side dishes and salads.
 We’ve also used leftovers to make quesadillas and panini with great results.
 We’ve always made these garlic sesame chicken thighs on the stove, but I keep wondering how they would turn out on a grill.
 I might try that.
 There isn’t any sugar in the marinade so they should take open fire really well.

 Tips for making the best boneless chicken thighs

-The cooking process only takes about 9-10 minutes per batch.
-You should be able to prepare 2 1/2 pounds of chicken thighs in two batches on a large (12 inch) skillet.
+The cooking process only takes about 9-10 minutes.
+You should be able to fit about 8 or even 10 chicken thighs on a large (12 inch) skillet.
 The seasonings in this boneless chicken thigh recipe are simple yet very flavorful, and make for an amazing thicken thigh marinade.
-If you have the time to marinade – do it!
-It’s generally advisable that chicken thighs are marinated in a fridge for 30 minutes – this will let them get properly infused with salt and flavors.
+If you have the time to marinate – do it!
+It’s generally advisable that chicken thighs are marinated in a fridge for at least 30 minutes – this will let them get properly infused with salt and flavors.

-- 2½ lbs chicken thighs
+- 8 chicken thighs (boneless and skinless)